 If your dog sleeps with you in the bed during the potty training stages, you are at high risk for your dog to either get off the bed in pee or poop on the floor, or perhaps worse, turn your bed into his own bathroom.

 Once your dog has one accident on your bed, it will be even harder to teach him that this is not the place for urination and defecation.
 Your dog now has a history of using your bed to go to the bathroom and will continue to do so.
 This is even harder to train out because you’re likely to be dead asleep while your dog is peeing on your comforter.

 Is Your Dog Always Going To Sleep On Your Bed?

 If you plan to always have your dog sleep with you, then by all means, invite him into bed.
-However, if you think that at any point in the future you may want your dog to sleep somewhere else, then hold off.

 For example, you and your dog may be living the good life now.
 However, what happens when you get a new boyfriend who doesn’t want your dog to share this sacred space?
 (Well, obviously, you would break up with him.)
 But, if for some reason you are blinded by love, then your dog is going to have a difficult time adjusting to a new sleeping quarter.
 This does not mean it’s impossible to train your dog to sleep somewhere else, it just means it will likely be harder.

 Most people don’t have allergies to their dog – duh, that’s why they got one.
 However, you can develop allergies to your dog WHEN they sleep on your bed.
 This is especially true if your dog is laying on sheets or placing his paws on your pillows.